Rosanna Munter

-She quit the music industry as a recording artist in 2015 and works A & R at Universal Music in Stockholm as of 2022.
-She also founded and runs a music management company called Logic & Heart.
+She quit the music industry as a recording artist in 2015, but currently works as A&R at Universal Music in Stockholm.
+She founded and runs a music management company called Logic & Heart.

 Career

 Early career

-Rosanna's first introduction to stardom, prior to joining Play, was at the age of 11, with the supporting role of "Petra" in the hugely successful Swedish film "Eva & Adam – Fyra Födelsedagar och ett Fiasko", directed by Catti Edfeldt which was a film based on the popular Scandinavian sitcom Eva & Adam.
+Munter's first introduction to stardom, prior to joining Play, was at the age of 12, with the supporting role of Petra in the successful Swedish film Eva & Adam – Fyra födelsedagar och ett fiasko, directed by Catti Edfeldt.
+The film was based on the popular Scandinavian sitcom Eva & Adam.